-Following vehicles too closely is the number one cause of rear end crashes in West Virginia.
-A driver can avoid most, if not all, rear end crashes by keeping a safe separation distance between him and the vehicle ahead.
+Following vehicles too closely is the number one cause of rear-end crashes in West Virginia.
+A driver can avoid most, if not all, rear-end crashes by keeping a safe separation distance between him and the vehicle ahead.
 How long that distance needs to be varies depending on traffic, weather, road and vehicle conditions.

-Safe Driving Distance and West Virginia law
+Safe Driving Distance and West Virginia Law

+Following too closely is commonly referred to as tailgating.
+However, a driver may be following too closely even if they don’t appear to be tailgating.
 Following too closely is defined by the US Federal Motor Carrier Safety Agency as, “situations in which one vehicle is following another vehicle so closely that even if the following driver is attentive to the actions of the vehicle ahead he/she could not avoid a collision in the circumstance when the driver in front brakes suddenly.”

 In addition to providing enough stopping time, proper following distance allows for more time to make good, well-planned decisions and affords other drivers the opportunity to scan the sides, look far enough ahead, and view the vehicle immediately in front.